swarut/japanese_permanent_residence/README.md

 Please check the note in each folder to know how to obtain a specific document.

-## Sending the application at the immigration office
+## Sending the Application at The Immigration Office
 I went to the [immigration office in Shinagawa](https://goo.gl/maps/zYxWKWo2ZMyfVxHL7) as it is the closest one for me.
 There are some immigration offices in other places as well, such as in Tachigawa.

 You can get to the immigration office from Shinagawa station by taking a bus [here](https://goo.gl/maps/rFU2HtvwNKmSpXCR8).
 However, you can also walk there as well, it is only 2KM from the station which should take you around 25 minutes.